konapun/HomegrownMVC/README.md

 I inherited more manageable.
 The router/controller portion has no coupling to anything else (dependency injection is managed through the context), and as a result should work with any templating system and DBAL.

+## Caveats
+There is currently no way to match routes based on HTTP verbs and no such functionality is planned for the future.

 ## Recommended setup
 Although Homegrown is written to be flexible and modular, it is known to work well with the following setup:
   * **router/controllers**: HomegrownMVC (read on for documentation for this portion)